marwiss/Kontroll/README.md

 To get this code running properly you need:

-- your own server
+- your own linux server, on premise or in the cloud
 - a domain name
 - a TLS-certificate for your domain name
-- a proxy server
+- a proxy server, nginx was used
 - to set up your proxy server to use HTTPS
+- to use proxy as bridge between docker network and remote
 - proxy and uvicorn should access same TLS certificate
 - Docker
 - to edit your .env file with values specific for your server and API
+- to replace hard coded values in code with  specific values for your server and API
-- to create secrets and put them in the /secrets folder
+- to create three secrets and put them in the /secrets folder
 - to put apoc-5.7.0-core and apoc-5.7.0-extended jars in /neo4j/plugins folder
 - to put an ifcopenshell.zip in /api/app/ifcopenshell folder
 - a BCF client, registered with client ID and secret